 - Both users can review each other after a dispute.

 - In the case Stripe was used the funds will be transferred to the seller (unless a refund is made).
-This will however be 85 days from the seller accepted the transaction for the funds to be released to the seller.
+This will however be 85 days from when the seller accepted the transaction for the funds to be released to the seller.

 If a buyer has disputed a transaction, it is up to the seller or the marketplace administrators to take action.
 In most cases, discussing with both users will help solve the situation.
 In some cases, a refund might be requested by the buyer.
 The refund needs to be processed manually.